AndrewWPhillips/eggql/README.md

 The above Go code creates two GraphQL types `Human` and `Droid` which implement the `Character` interface because the Go struct embeds the `Character` struct.
 (They also have their own type specific fields.)

-No changes are required to the earlier `Character` struct but it now is used as a GraphQL `interface` due solely to the fact that it has been embedded in another struct (or two in this case).
+No changes are required to the earlier `Character` struct, but it now is used as a GraphQL `interface` due solely to the fact that it has been embedded in another struct (or two in this case).

 If you have a Character struct (or pointer to one) there is no way in Go to get the struct that embeds it or to even determine that it is embedded in another struct.
 So to return a `Character` (which is either a `Human` or a `Droid` underneath) we return a Human or Droid as a Go `interface{}` and use the graphql tag to indicate that the GraphQl type is a `Character` interface.